 How a Higher Credit Limit Can Help You

-Whether an issuer pulls a hard inquiry on your credit before deciding to give you a larger line of credit depends on its tolerance for risk.
+Whether an issuer pulls a hard credit inquiry before deciding to give you a credit increase depends on the issuer’s tolerance for risk.

 That’s why you should call your credit card issuer to see if there will be a hard or soft pull on your credit.
 Sometimes when you ask for a smaller increase, typically under $2,000, it will only trigger a soft inquiry, which won’t affect your credit score.